jeremyruppel/walrus/README.md

 ### :gte

-Returns whether `value` is greater than or equal to the given number
+Returns whether `value` is greater than or equal to the given number.

 Parameters: